 How does VantageScore 3.0 compare to FICO® models?

-For the sake of comparison, let’s take a look at how FICO weighs various factors in your credit scores.
+Let’s take a look at how FICO weighs various factors in your credit scores.
 Some of these factors may have slightly different names from what we referenced above, but they refer to similar information in your credit reports.

 ccupdateutilization-fico-3Image: ccupdateutilization-fico-3